nationalarchives/front-end-development-guide/development-guide.md

 ### An emphasis on accessibility

-Developers will notice an emphasis upon accessibility throughout this guide.
+Developers will also notice an emphasis upon accessibility throughout this guide.
 This is intentional and reflects the central importance of ensuring our services are accessible to users.
 This position is also reflected in the [GDS Service Manual](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction) and the [GDS Technology Code of Practice: Point 2](https://www.gov.uk/government/publications/technology-code-of-practice/technology-code-of-practice), which states departments **must**:

 > Make sure your technology, infrastructure and systems are accessible for users.